James Leslie (principal)

-James Leslie (c.1610-1678) was a Scottish physician who was principal of Marischal College (now part of Aberdeen University) from 1661 to 1678.
+James Leslie (c.1610-1678) was a Scottish physician who was principal of Marischal College (now part of the University of Aberdeen) from 1661 until his death in 1678.

 Life

 He was born in Aberdeen the son of Thomas Leslie a burgess.
 He studied medicine at Aberdeen University and qualified as a physician.
 In 1661 he replaced William Moir as principal of Marischal College.

 He died in 1678.
 His position as principal was filled by Robert Paterson.